jojogamerCt/meow/README.md

 # PokéMeow autoplay 🚀

-This Python application is designed to automate the process of catching Pokemons in the popular Discord game, PokéMeow.
+This application is designed to automate the process of catching Pokemons in the popular Discord game, PokéMeow.
 Utilizing Selenium and ChromeDriver.

 ![image](https://github.com/qqqwda/pokemeow-autoplay/assets/41929135/21d0385d-9bbf-41f5-87ff-47c189131c8f)